-The concept of Shakti is multi - defined in Hinduism because it is applied on many levels, and the various masters have different levels of selfrealisation.
+The concept of Shakti is multi - defined in Hinduism because it is applied on many planes, and the various masters had different levels of selfrealisation.

 In tantric Buddhism each Buddha has a kind of Yogini - Shakti.
 This is mostly seen as a union of compassion and wisdom, but also as the two major cycles of energy.

 In Hinduism exist many dark and light forms of the Shakti and her anandas on the underlying planes.
 The most respected Shaktis are the Shaktis of the Trimurti(Tapoloka) where the gods may have several tantric shaktis and also several children.

 Dark and terrible deities and goddesses such as UMA (mother of the material universe), Durga and Kaalratri give a shady and contradictory impression for those who do not recognize and understand their tantric-allegorical background.